 It's been nine months (minus a brief interlude of Christmas break) since I embarked on my study abroad adventures.
 I've travelled across the Atlantic Ocean, and the Mediterranean Sea.
-I've been to Israel, seen Jerusalem, and from the rooftop of my hostel hung out with my friends and chatted world politics with a man from Germany and one from France while looking out at the Dome of the Rock and the Wailing Wall.
 I've travelled to the biblical sites of John the Baptist, and Moses on Mount Nebo.
 I've been to the magnificent Petra and seen the incredible wonders of Wadi Rum.
 I've gone rock climbing!
 I've seen the Jordan River and from the mountain of Um Quais seen Israel, Syria and Lebanon.
-From the gulf of Aqaba I've seen Israel, Egypt, and Saudi Arabia.
-I've floated in the Dead Sea and snorkeled in the Red Sea with exotic fish and coral.
-I survived a camel's wrath and hunger.
+From the gulf of Aqaba, to floating in the Dead Sea and snorkeling in the Red Sea with exotic fish and coral; I survived a camel's wrath and hunger.
 I've met some incredibly amazing people from all over the United States and Middle East.
-And I've gotten incredibly better at Arabic since my initial taxi ride when I asked the driver how he was doing and he just laughed.
+And I've gotten much better at Arabic since my initial taxi ride when I asked the driver how he was doing, and he just laughed.

 I think my coffee grounds were telling the truth, whether my professor knew it or not...